How Life Has Changed Since I Was A Child

 Exploration in outer space began during my childhood.
 Through the years it was exciting to follow the sputniks and satellites launched into space, followed by manned flights.

-I lived during two wars in my younger years, The Korean War and later the Vietnam War, of which I was a participant.
+I lived during two wars in my younger years, The Korean War and later the Vietnam War, in which I was a participant.
 I always hope my family will not have to experience any more wars.

 Many things are different now compared to when I was a child.
 But new inventions, exciting activities and sometimes difficult challenges await every generation.
 We always manage to learn, thrive and enjoy life.